 Colour is like food for the spirit – plus its not addictive or fattening. ~ Isaac Mizrahi, Fashion designer

-In a discussion that ensued on my last post on The Role of Colours in Branding, it came forth that yellow attracts attention and red being a very energetic colour is difficult to handle for a long time.
+In a discussion that ensued on my last post, it came forth that yellow attracts attention and red being a very energetic colour is difficult to handle for a long time.
 So, fast food restaurants consciously use a combination of red and yellow as a strategy to attract customers as well as to ensure that they make a quick exit, thus creating the space for others to come in.

 Taking off from the post, here I continue with the use of some other colours in branding.

 Pink stands for femininity, love, romance, nurturing and caring.
 A lighter shade of pink is associated with softness, tenderness, playfulness and innocence, whereas a brighter pink is related to passion and sensuality.

 Barbie dolls and Victoria’s secret are branded pink.
 LGs pink logo is symbolic of a smiling face that shows friendliness and accessibility.

 Pale violet being the colour of the twilight is an intuitive colour associated with a sense of mystery, a hint of nostalgia or a tinge of sentimental feel.
 Dark purple on the other hand, symbolizes sophistication, royalty, power and luxury.
 Though sometimes it can also come across as tacky or somewhat whimsical.